Kuldeepmali/mosaic-pm/specification-discussions/20200309-dx-mosaic-testnet-gen1.md

 ## User stories

 1. As a developer, I should be able to see which metachains exist for goerli (as origin chain)
-2. As a developer, I should be able to see what the base token is for each metachain (Ost or GoEth)
+2. As a developer, I should be able to see what the base token is for each metachain (GoEth)
 3. As a developer, I should be able to connect to a public web3 RPC for the origin chain
 4. As a developer, I should be able to connect to a public web3 RPC for a metachain
 5. As a developer, I should be able to get the base token on the origin (GoEth; from faucet)